Contact Us

 The Dressing Rooms: This building was originally built in 1990 but has re-opened after a major renovation and expansion.
 It is located behind the Hill Theatre and can accommodate 40 actors.

-The Clubhouse: Newly constructed in 2017, this is where scenery is stored when it's not on stage.
+The Clubhouse: Constructed in 2017, this is where scenery is stored when it's not on stage.
 The building also includes production staff offices and long-term storage.

-The Robert Dohmen Rehearsal Studio: Newly constructed in 2017, the Dohmen houses three rehearsal halls and was made possible by a gift from Robert Dohmen.
+The Robert Dohmen Rehearsal Studio: Constructed in 2017, the Dohmen houses three rehearsal halls and was made possible by a gift from Robert Dohmen.